Social Studies

 First Semester 40021 (S1); Second Semester 40022 (S2)

-Global Studies / Civics is a semester course designed to expose students to important world themes from cultural, historical, geographic, and political lenses.
+Global Perspectives / Civics is a semester course designed to expose students to important world themes from cultural, historical, geographic, and political lenses.
 The goal of the course is to help students develop a global perspective and awareness of issues that impact their lives and teach them how to effectively locate and evaluate information from a variety of media sources.

-First Semester 40000A (S1) AND Second Semester 40000B (S2)
+First Semester 40000A (S1); Second Semester 40000B (S2)

 Two Semester Required (FY)